There are several factors to contemplate when you invest in a new furnace:

-The furnace efficiency rating helps determine how much energy you will need to heat your home and, essentially, how much it will cost you.
-Basically, the higher your furnace efficiency rating the less energy your heating equipment requires to heat your home.
+The furnace efficiency rating helps establish how much energy is required to heat your home and, essentially, how much it will cost you.
+Simply put, the higher your furnace efficiency rating the less energy your heating equipment requires to heat your home.

-The AFUE (Annual Fuel Utilization Efficiency) rating is the value that shows how much heat the furnace will provide compared to the amount of energy used to produce the heat.
-An example, if your furnace has a AFUE rating of 80%, this means 20% of energy used is lost and 80% actually becomes heat for your home.
+The AFUE (Annual Fuel Utilization Efficiency) rating is the number that shows how much heat the furnace will provide compared to the amount of energy used to produce the heat.
+An example, if your heating system has a AFUE rating of 85%, this means 15% of energy used is lost and 85% actually becomes heat for your home.

 Note that this rating does not include the potential heat lost through leaking or poorly installed duct work or attic insulation.
-The duct work in every home is different – some high quality, some lower, so the AFUE rating does not factor this into their rating.
-If you are concerned that your furnace or duct system is not energy efficient, give Atmostemp Service Experts a call today and we will give you a free in-home analysis and help you find out how much more energy and money you could potentially save each month.
+The duct work in each home is different – some high quality, some lower, so the AFUE rating does not consider this in their rating.
+If you feel that your furnace or duct system is not energy efficient, give Atmostemp Service Experts a call today and we will give you a free in-home analysis and help you determine how much more energy and money you could potentially save each month.